EvilSupahFly/Script-Collection/WINE-Game-Install-Script-for-Linux/README.md

 ## BASH-based Installer Script For WINE - Preamble
 This Windows game installer was written in BASH and is designed (originally) to be run on Ubuntu and downstream Ubuntu-based systems (like Mint, for example).
-At this point, it will fail if this is not the case, though changing that is on my eventual to-do list.
-This installer assumes you have also downloaded the `.redist` folder and have saved your installer .EXE files in a correspondingly-named subfolder of the folder the script is being run from (see the screenshots for examples).
+At this point, it will fail if this is not the case, though changing that is on my to-do list.
+This installer assumes you have also downloaded the `.redist` folder and have saved your installer .EXE files in a correspondingly-named subfolder of the folder the script is being run from.

 ## Terms Definitions:
  - "script" - the actual BASH script that does all your heavy lifting